GhostHol/Billion-s-Wordlists/README.md

 # Billion's Wordlist's all combinations.

 Billion words is a huge collection of words, containing countless possible combinations.
-This collection of words can be used for a variety of purposes, including cybersecurity, data analysis, and creativity.
+This collection of words can be used for a variety of purposes, including cybersecurity, technical hacking, data analysis, and creativity.

 # want to check how many lines there are in this file you can use my project
 [Read Line for File txt](https://github.com/GhostHol/Read-Line-txt), but this file is still under development and can only read 2GB per second, not yet 5GB and above